davidgundry/MathsForCS/_course/set-theory/sets.md

 * The **integers** `ℤ ≜ { … -3, -2, -1, 0, 1, 2, 3 }`
 * The **real numbers** `ℝ` = the integers and all fractions
 * ℕ, ℤ, and ℝ are all infinite in size, but infinity is not an element of them.

 ---

+## Sets in Java

+Java provides a [`Set`](https://docs.oracle.com/javase/7/docs/api/java/util/Set.html) interface in the `java.util` package.
+As it is an interface, we also need a class that implements the Set interface, such as [`HashSet`](https://docs.oracle.com/javase/7/docs/api/java/util/HashSet.html).
+We need to import both of these by adding imports to the top of our Java file:

+    import java.util.Set;
+    import java.util.HashSet;

+Or we could import both at once by importing the whole `java.util` package.

+    import java.util.*;

+We construct a `HashSet`.
+We can either store it as a `HashSet` or `Set` (if you're wondering why, ask me about Polymorphism).
+We can use the `add()` method to add an element to the set, and `contains()` to check if an element is in the set.

+    Set<String> hashSet = new HashSet<String>();
+    hashSet.add("My element");
+    hashSet.contains("My element"); // returns true

+We need to specifty the type of data that the set will store in angled brackets.
+E.g. `Set<String>` is a Set of String types.
+This is because Sets are _generics_.
+Generic types are far too complicated to explain here (and are beyond what you need in this module), but do ask me if you're interested.

+---